COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 Practices 8 and 16 require you to complete the Module 1 Quiz and the Module 2 Quiz, respectively with at least a 1%.

-Practice 8 requires a password.
+Practice 13 requires a password.
 It will be given to you by the instructor once you tell her the time and date of your Final Exam appointment at a CSN Testing Center.

 e.
 Complete the Module Reviews - Graded

 The module reviews let you know what types of problems to expect on the module quizzes!
 You can find the module reviews in MyOpenMath in Tasks Folders 4, 9, and 14.
-The average of the grades of the Syllabus Review and ALL module reviews counts for 10% of your course grade.
+The average of the grades of the Syllabus Review and ALL module reviews counts for 15% of your course grade.
 For availability check Dr. Stewart's Tentative Course Schedule.
 You can find a (brown) button on the Canvas Course Home Page.

-e.
+f.
 Take the Module Quizzes - Graded

-For more details pertaining to the Module Quizzes go to http://profstewartmath.com/General/FAQ_Quiz116OL.html (also on the Canvas Course Home Page).
+For more details pertaining to the Module Quizzes go to https://profstewartmath.com/General/FAQ_Quiz116OL.html (also on the Canvas Course Home Page). |

 There are three (3) module quizzes, one at the end of each of the three learning modules.
-The average of ALL module quiz grades counts for 35% of your course grade.
+The average of ALL module quiz grades counts for 40% of your course grade.
 You can find the module quizzes in MyOpenMath in Tasks Folders 5, 10, and 15.
 For availability check Dr. Stewart's Tentative Course Schedule.
 You can find its (brown) button on the Canvas Course Home Page.

 The Module Quizzes require a 100% on the Syllabus Review.

 g.
-Take a Final Exam - Graded
+Take the Final Exam - Graded

-For more details pertaining to the Final Exam go to http://profstewartmath.com/General/FAQ_FinalExam.html (also on the Canvas Course Home Page).
+For more details pertaining to the Final Exam go to https://profstewartmath.com/General/FAQ_FinalExam.html (also on the Canvas Course Home Page). |

 You must take a proctored, comprehensive Final Exam.
-Its grade counts for 20% of your course grade.
+Its grade counts for 15% of your course grade.
 This exam consists of problems taken from the Module Quizzes.
 You can find the Final Exam in MyOpenMath in Tasks Folder 16.

-If you are registered with the CSN Disability Resource Center and you want to take the Final Exam in their facilities, you must discuss this with the instructor AT LEAST one week before the exam becomes available.
+If you are registered with the CSN Disability Resource Center and you want to take the Final Exam in their facilities, you must discuss this with the in structor AT LEAST one week before the exam becomes available.

 The Final Exam requires a 100% on the Syllabus Review.